Christopher Stone (broadcaster)

-Major Christopher Reynolds Stone, D.S.O., M.C.
-(19 September 1882 – 22 May 1965) was a British radio broadcaster who in 1927 became the first disc jockey in the United Kingdom.
+Christopher Reynolds Stone (19 September 1882 – 22 May 1965) was a British radio broadcaster who in 1927 became the first disc jockey in the United Kingdom.
+He was co-founder of the music magazine The Gramophone.
+In addition to his reviews and articles in the magazine he wrote eight novels between 1907 and 1927, and edited collections of poetry and letters.